nasimrifat101/Prompto-nextjs/README.md

-Prompto is a next js prompt generation website im working on to practice next js. and credit goes to
+Prompto is a next js prompt generation website im working on to practice next js. and credit goes to Javascript mastery on youtube.